 The District uses the MUNIS accounting system which maintains all financial transactions for procurement and interfaces with a separate inventory system.
-The MUNIS system-
+The MUNIS system-software application does have the ability to accommodate the minimum 15-digit account code mandated by FASRG, generate information needed for Public Education Information Management System (PEIMS) reporting, and ensure adequate accountability of state and federal funds.

 The budget for each federal award is recorded in the general ledger in accordance with FAR using the designated 3-digit fund code.
 Obligations/encumbrances and expenditures are also recorded in the general ledger for each federal award.
 Monthly, the Budget Coordinator and CFO compare actual expenditures or outlays with budgeted amounts for each federal award.
 Additionally, budgets submitted for grant programs are verified to the NOGA.
-Exceptions identified are brought to the attention of the grant administrator and the department of Learning, Leadership and Innovation Services and adjustments are requested and posted promptly.
-The Director of Federal & State Accountability will review federal budgets on a monthly basis to ensure budgets have not been exceeded.
+Exceptions identified are brought to the attention of the grant administrator and the department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable and adjustments are requested and posted promptly.
+The Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable will review federal budgets on a monthly basis to ensure budgets have not been exceeded.
 Budgets nearing maximum amount will be reviewed with the appropriate departments.

 Journal entries are prepared by the CFO, the General Ledger Specialist, or the Budget & General Ledger Coordinator.
 Once the entry is prepared, it is initialed by the preparer and then it is reviewed by one of the other three individuals authorized to prepare journal entries.
 No one person is able to prepare, review, and enter a journal entry.

 Once the entry is reviewed, it is initialed by the reviewer and then sent to the Budget & General Ledger Coordinator for entry into the MUNIS system.